Estimated reading time: 18 minutes

-Online Christmas store offers have already been flooding our email inbox as I imagine it has for you.
+Online Christmas store offers have already flooded our email inbox, as I imagine it has for you.

 Christmas Shopping Online Armed With Savings

-Saving money wherever you can at Christmas when you’re on a budget is the key to stretching what you do have.
+When you’re on a budget, saving money wherever you can at Christmas is the key to stretching what you have.

 What programs help with Christmas gifts?

-For others who have little to no money for the holidays, there is Christmas help available across Canada and in various communities.
+For others with little to no money for the holidays, Christmas help is available across Canada and in various communities.

-I’m going to touch on some of the major Canadian Christmas help programs but consult your local city-specific programs.
+I will touch on some significant Canadian Christmas help programs, but consult your local city-specific programs.